-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the Financial Year ended March 31, 2021 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the Financial Year ended March 31, 2022 ("Audit Period") complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the Financial Year ended March 31, 2021 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the Financial Year ended March 31, 2022 according to the provisions of:

-- The Companies Act, 2013 ('Act') and the rules made thereunder, as amended from time to time; - The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder, as amended from time to time; - The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder, as amended from time to time: - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings, as amended from time to time; - The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') as amended from time to time; - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - Not Applicable for the audit period.
+- The Companies Act, 2013 ('Act') and the rules made thereunder, as amended from time to time; - The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder, as amended from time to time; - 3.
+The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder, as amended from time to time: - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings, as amended from time to time; - The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') as amended from time to time; - The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - Not Applicable for the audit period.

-- d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - Not Applicable for the audit period. - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008 - Not Applicable for the audit period. - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; - Not Applicable for the audit period. - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 - Not Applicable for the audit period.
+- d) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2014; - Not Applicable for the audit period. - The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding dealing with client; - The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 - The Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018; - The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; - Not Applicable for the audit period. - The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 - Not Applicable for the audit period.